 At the end of each reporting period, the Group reassesses unrecognized deferred tax assets, and recognizes a previously unrecognized deferred tax asset to the extent that it becomes probable that future taxable income will allow the deferred tax asset to be recovered.
-As at 31 December 2020, deferred tax assets related to tax credits for international double taxation amounted to € 48 thousand.
+In this context, deferred tax assets are only recognized when it is probable that taxable income will be available against which deductible timing differences can be used.